 If exclusively local and artisan are important to you look for the “Marchés des Producteurs de Pays” markets.
 This select band of summer pop-ups offer the freshest-of-fresh produce sold directly from the producer.
 Look for the red shopping basket logo.

-How can we have got this far into the feature without mentioning the local wines?
 The region sits at the heart of some of the finest vineyards in the world – Bordeaux, St Emilion and Bergerac amongst them.

 Bergerac, especially, is an exciting appellation – quality is on the up, year after year.
-Make time for a visit to Chateau Monbazillac, just south of Bergerac for a taste of its stunning desert wine.
+Make time for a visit to Chateau Monbazillac, just south of Bergerac for a taste of its stunning dessert wine.

 Then again, you could just as happily head straight to Bergerac itself.
 The medieval market town in the south west of the Dordogne holds its market on a Saturday, around the church.
 It’s a good one, drawing producers from near and far.